 Hampton Falls Historical Society

 Hampton Falls Historical Society is a non-profit organization dedicated to preserving the history of our town.
-Our home is the Historical Society Museum at 45 Exeter Road, and we have exhibits at the East School House at 7 Drinkwater Road.
+Our home is the Historical Society Museum at 45 Exeter Road, and we have exhibits at the East School Museum at 7 Drinkwater Road.

 Our Mission: The purpose of the Hampton Falls Historical Society is to investigate, collect, preserve, elucidate and communicate whatsoever may relate to the history of Hampton Falls and its people.